Associate of Applied Science Degree

 Other Business Certificates & Degrees at UCC

-- Entrepreneurship Pathways Certificate
+- Entrepreneurship: Pathway Certificate

-- Financial Services Certificate
+- Financial Services: Pathway Certificate

-- Supervision One-year Certificate
+- Supervision: One-year Certificate

-- WAFC Retail Management One-year Certificate
+- WAFC Retail Management Certificate

-Prospective students should visit Advising and Career Services to get started and then see a program advisor (below) to develop a more focused educational plan.
+Prospective students should contact an Enrollment Advisor to get started and then see a program advisor (below) to develop a more focused educational plan.

-Debi Gresham - Contact
+Toni Clough - Contact

-Assistant Professor, Business
+Chair, Associate Professor, Business